manulorente/linux-foundation-lfs101/README.md

 /sbin/ip route show
 ```

-ip is a very powerful program that can do many things.
-Older (and more specific) utilities such as ifconfig and route are often used to accomplish similar tasks.
+`ip` is a very powerful program that can do many things.
+Older (and more specific) utilities such as `ifconfig` and route are often used to accomplish similar tasks.
 A look at the relevant man pages can tell you much more about these utilities.

 ![Ip](images/ipaddrshow.png)

-ping is used to check whether or not a machine attached to the network can receive and send data; i.e. it confirms that the remote host is online and is responding.
+`ping` is used to check whether or not a machine attached to the network can receive and send data; i.e. it confirms that the remote host is online and is responding.

-To check the status of the remote host, at the command prompt, type ping [hostname].
+To check the status of the remote host, at the command prompt, type `ping [hostname]`.

-ping is frequently used for network testing and management; however, its usage can increase network load unacceptably.
-Hence, you can abort the execution of ping by typing CTRL-C, or by using the -c option, which limits the number of packets that ping will send before it quits.
+`ping` is frequently used for network testing and management; however, its usage can increase network load unacceptably.
+Hence, you can abort the execution of `ping` by typing `CTRL-C`, or by using the `-c` option, which limits the number of packets that `ping` will send before it quits.
 When execution stops, a summary is displayed.
-Some hosts refuse to answer ping requests.
+Some hosts refuse to answer `ping` requests.

 ![Ping](images/ping.png)